 Grady Jarrett Bio

-Grady Jarrett (born April 28, 1993) is an American professional football defensive tackle currently playing for the Chicago Bears of the National Football League (NFL).
-He played college football at Clemson University and was drafted by the Atlanta Falcons in the fifth round of the 2015 NFL Draft.
+Grady Jarrett (born April 28, 1993) is an American professional football defensive tackle for the Chicago Bears of the National Football League (NFL).
+Standing 6 ft 1 in and listed at 294 lb, he plays the interior of the defensive line and is recognized as one of the league’s most disruptive interior pass rushers during his era.
+He played college football for the Clemson Tigers from 2011 to 2014 and was drafted by the Atlanta Falcons in the fifth round of the 2015 NFL draft.
+Across his professional career, Jarrett has accumulated 535 total tackles, 38 sacks, five forced fumbles, three fumble recoveries, and nine pass deflections.

 Early Life and Background